| | Biography

 with Lou in concerts, many of which included my compositions, in

 Santa Cruz, Berkely, New York and Vancouver BC.
+NO

-CHOICE AT ALL
+CHOICE AT ALLUpon

 completing my studies at Cabrillo I had some choices to make.
 There